 Here is a list of some real-world examples of solutions

 There are many, many other common solutions that we interact with every day.
 Try to name a few more!

-- Aqueous Solution: A solution where the solvent is water
+- Aqueous: A solution where the solvent is water

-- Colloid: A solution with large particles that cause the solution to be opaque.
-A colloid is still a type of solution
+- Colloid: A solution with large particles that cause opacity.

 - Heterogeneous Mixture: a mixture that has regions of different composition

 - Homogeneous Mixture: a mixture that has uniform composition and properties throughout